-Indeed, this feature is present in many other choice situations that economists routinely study.
-For example, consider school-choice in a neighborhood with a free, resource-poor local school and a selective, fee-paying resource-rich school.
-In this setting, a merit-based voucher scheme for attending the high-achieving school can potentially have a range of possible welfare effects.
-Aggregate welfare change could be negative if, for example, with high-ability children moving with the voucher the academic quality declines in the resource-poor school more than the improvement in the selective school via peer-effects.
-In the absence of such negative externalities, aggregate welfare could be positive due to the subsidy-led price decline for voucher users and any positive conforming effects that raise the utility of attending the rich school when more children also do so.
-These contradictory welfare implications is compatible with the same positive coefficient on the social interaction term in an individual school-choice model.
+This feature is present in many other choice situations that economists routinely study.
+For example, merit-based school vouchers for attending a high-achieving school can potentially have a range of possible welfare effects.
+Aggregate welfare change could be negative if, for example, with high-ability children moving with the voucher the academic quality declines in the resource-poor schools more than the improvement in the selective school via peer effects.
+In the absence of such negative externalities, aggregate welfare could be positive due to the subsidy-led price decline for voucher users and any positive conforming effects that raise the utility of attending the high-achieving school when more high-ability children also do so.
+These contradictory welfare implications are compatible with the same positive coefficient on the social interaction term in an individual school choice model.

 For standard discrete choice without spillover, Bhattacharya (2015) showed that the choice probability function itself contains \emph{all} the information required for exact welfare analysis.
-In particular, for the special case of quasi-linear random utility models with extreme value additive errors, the popular `logsum' formula of Small and Rosen (1981) yields average welfare of policy interventions.
-These results fail to hold in a setting with spillovers because here one \emph{cannot} set\ the utility from the outside option to zero -- an innocuous normalization in standard discrete choice models -- since this utility changes as the equilibrium choice-rate changes with the policy-intervention.
-This is in contrast to binary choice \textit{without} spillover, where utility from the outside option, i.e. non-purchase, does not change due to a price change of the inside good.
+For the special case of quasilinear random utility models with extreme value errors, the popular `logsum' formula of Small and Rosen (1981) yields average welfare of policy interventions.
+These results fail to hold in a setting with spillovers because here one \emph{cannot} set\ the utility from the outside option to zero -- an innocuous normalization in standard discrete choice models -- since this utility changes as the equilibrium choice-rate changes with the policy intervention.
+This is in contrast to binary choice \textit{without} spillover, where utility from the outside option, i.e., non-purchase, does not change due to a price change of the inside good.